- Not a substitute for professional veterinary help.

 Happy cat sounds include purring when you pet your kitty or when they’re lounging.
 It’s not unusual for purring to kick into high gear when a cat is cuddling or kneading their paws on a soft surface, especially when that soft surface is their favorite human.

-At times, your cat may even chirp like a bird when they’re sitting at their favorite window, watching birds or squirrels.
+At times, your cat may chirp like a bird when they’re sitting at their favorite window, watching birds or squirrels.
 That’s a hunter’s instinct coming to the fore.

 -